 - In the waiting room, please remember these rules:

-- No more than two people may accompany each patient.
+- No more than two persons may accompany each patient, because de COVID restrictions.

 - Please wait quietly.